OWASP/owasp-summit-2017/Logistics/Jekyll-Properties.md

 ---
-layout: default
+layout: event-point/page
-title: Page Properties
+title: Jekyll Properties
-type:
+type: logistic
 ---

 This page describes the _properties_ in the raw pages.
 These properties are used for generating markup and references in the website at owaspsummit.org .